 Although swallowing difficulties can't be prevented, you can reduce your risk of occasional difficulty swallowing by eating slowly and chewing your food well.
-However, if you have signs or symptoms of dysphagia, see your health care provider.
+However, if you have symptoms of dysphagia, see a healthcare professional.

-If you have GERD, see your health care provider for treatment.
+If you have GERD, see a healthcare professional for treatment.

-Your health care provider will likely ask you for a description and history of your swallowing difficulties, perform a physical examination, and use various tests to find the cause of your swallowing problem.
+A member of your health care team will likely ask you for a description and history of your swallowing difficulties, perform a physical exam, and use various tests to find the cause of your swallowing problem.

 Tests can include:

-X-ray with a contrast material (barium X-ray).
-You drink a barium solution that coats your esophagus, making it easier to see on X-rays.
-Your health care provider can then see changes in the shape of your esophagus and can assess the muscular activity.
+X-ray with a contrast material, called a barium X-ray.
+You drink a barium solution that coats the esophagus, making it easier to see on X-rays.
+A healthcare team can then see changes in the shape of the esophagus and can check the muscular activity.

-Your health care provider might also have you swallow solid food or a pill coated with barium to watch the muscles in your throat as you swallow or to look for blockages in your esophagus that the liquid barium solution might not identify.
+You also may be asked to swallow solid food or a pill coated with barium.
+This allows the healthcare team to watch the muscles in the throat during swallowing or to look for blockages in the esophagus that the liquid barium solution might not show.

 - Dynamic swallowing study.
-You swallow barium-coated foods of different consistencies.
-This test provides an image of these foods as they travel down your throat.
-The images might show problems in the coordination of your mouth and throat muscles when you swallow and determine whether food is going into your breathing tube.
+This study involves swallowing barium-coated foods of different consistencies.
+It provides an image of these foods as they travel down the throat.
+The images might show problems in the coordination of the mouth and throat muscles during swallowing.
+The images also can show if food is going into the breathing tube.

-- Esophageal muscle test (manometry).
-In manometry (muh-NOM-uh-tree), a small tube is inserted into your esophagus and connected to a pressure recorder to measure the muscle contractions of your esophagus as you swallow.
+- Esophageal muscle test, called manometry.
+In manometry (muh-NOM-uh-tree), a small tube is inserted into the esophagus and connected to a pressure recorder to measure the muscle contractions of the esophagus during swallowing.

 Treatment for dysphagia depends on the type or cause of your swallowing disorder.

-For oropharyngeal dysphagia, your health care provider might refer you to a speech or swallowing therapist.
+For oropharyngeal dysphagia, you may be referred to a speech or swallowing therapist.
 Therapy might include: